jwmiller5/Compliance/compliance/regulatory/gdpr-fast-track-migration.md

 ### Prerequisites for module

-To successfully execute this module, you may need to install dependent modules for use if they are not already installed.
+To successfully execute this module, you may need to install dependent modules for use if they aren't already installed.
 You may need to restart PowerShell.

-In order to submit a DSR, you must first log in using your Office 365 credentials.
+In order to submit a DSR, you must first sign in using your Office 365 credentials.
 Entering the proper credentials will validate your global administrator status and collect tenant information.

 ```powershell
 Login-FastTrackAccount -ApiKey <API Key provided by FastTrack MVM>